 So, good habits improve everyone’s life, not just your own.

-The commander in chief of lazy, inside our brain, is called the basal ganglia.
+The commander in chief of laziness, inside our brain, is called the basal ganglia.

-The basal ganglia is tasked by the brain with creating and triggering habits.
+The basal ganglia are tasked by the brain with creating and triggering habits.

 The brain wants more habits – the more the merrier.